MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/branching.md

 ---
 # Branching

-Branching configurations for X++ repositories vary depending on the development team preference and the Finance and Operations apps lifecycle.
+Branching configurations for X++ repositories vary depending on the development team preference and the finance and operations apps lifecycle.
 If the implementation already has a preferred branching structure and it meets the [minimum branching criteria](#minimum-branching-criteria) outlined below, you could use it to manage new development.
 Alternatively, you can evaluate the branching structure options in this article.

 ## Considerations